Loading...

 Add Fiber-Rich Vegetables

 Incorporate vegetables like spinach, bell peppers, or mushrooms into your omelet.
-They can help slow the absorption of carbohydrates.
+These are low in carbohydrates and can help slow down glucose absorption.

 Include Healthy Fats